shaggy8871/yurly/README.md

 Yurly is a lightweight web MVC routing library for PHP 7.
 It's easy to get started, requires almost zero configuration, and can run within existing projects without a major rewrite.

+It also supports a multi-site implementation right out of the box.

 Installation:

 In composer.json: